 - Review the Healthy Lifestyle Basics

-- A resource guide will be provided in April, 2017 with a list of public references to assist preparation
+- A resource guide will be provided in late April, 2017 with a list of public references to assist preparation

 Why should you become a National Board Certified Health & Wellness Coach (NBC-HWC)?